-The NP condition performed the worst across nearly all evaluated metrics.
-In terms of presence, both the total score and all sub-dimensions were significantly lower compared to conditions with true physicality (SP and DP).
+\paragraph{No Physicality} The NP condition performed the worst across nearly all evaluated metrics.
+In terms of presence, both the total score and all sub-dimensions were significantly lower compared to conditions with added physicality (SP and DP).
 Given this work’s focus on social–physical interactions—experiences that are simultaneously physically engaging and socially meaningful—the poor performance of the purely virtual baseline underscores the importance of incorporating not only the character’s social behaviours, but also the realism of physicality within these interactions.
-This outcome is likely attributable to breaks in presence (BIPs) during the virtual interaction, where attention shifts away from the virtual experience to the physical world \cite{gonccalves2025unified}.
+This outcome is likely attributable to breaks in presence (BIPs) during the virtual interaction, during which attention shifts from the virtual experience to the physical world \cite{gonccalves2025unified}.
 Participants reported that “the lack of physical stimuli quickly removed the feeling of reality from the virtual space” and that the NP condition “reminded me that the simulation was not real,” reinforcing that unmet expectations of physicality can lead to BIPs that negatively impact experience.

-Beyond presence, realism in the handover and fist bump interactions also scored lowest in the NP condition.
+Beyond presence, realism in handover and fist-bump interactions also scored lowest in the NP condition.
 These poor realism scores further highlight the critical role of physicality in sustaining believable social–physical interactions.
-Consistent with the enjoyability and character connection results, participants described the purely virtual interaction as “unsatisfying” and “disappointing,” underscoring that the NP condition is not sufficient to support meaningful social–physical interaction.
+Consistent with the enjoyment and character connection results, participants described the purely virtual interaction as “unsatisfying” and “disappointing,” underscoring that the NP condition is insufficient to support meaningful social–physical interaction.